 Joan Lucinda Webster, a 25-year-old Harvard graduate, disappeared after her arrival at Boston's Logan International Airport on 28th November 1981, and her remains were discovered nearly nine years later in April 1990 in Hamilton, Massachusetts.

 The cause of her death remains undetermined and nobody has been charged with her supposed abduction and murder.
-The case is constantly kept alive by determined individuals keen for a resolution to this thirty-two year old murder mystery. http://joanwebstermurder.yolasite.com/
+The case is constantly kept alive by determined individuals keen for a resolution to this forty-two year old murder mystery. http://joanwebstermurder.yolasite.com/